Load Shedding reference guide

 The CDI rules of typesafe resolution must be followed.

-That is, if multiple implementations exist with a different @Priority
+That is, if multiple implementations exist with a different @Priority value and some of them are @Alternatives, only the alternatives with the highest priority value are retained.

-If no implementation is an alternative, all implementations are retained and are sorted in descending @Priority
+If no implementation is an alternative, all implementations are retained and are sorted in descending @Priority order (highest priority value comes first).

 2.2.2.
 Customizing request cohort

-Cohort is assigned by a io.quarkus.load.shedding.RequestClassifier
+Cohort is assigned by a io.quarkus.load.shedding.RequestClassifier.

 There is 128 statically defined cohorts, with the lowest number being 1 and highest number being 128.